 - Maintain a high success rate with GEW students as demonstrated by grade correlations.

 Facilitate community-wide collaborations that promote reciprocal understandings about

 - Develop WC Ambassador Program to high schools in Alliance districts and bring AVID high school students to campus.

 - Align with high school teachers to raise awareness in high school students about

 college writing, e.g., through continued collaboration with CSUSM Education faculty

 who teach ERWC courses for area high school teachers.

-Sovereignty Center, Black Student Union, etc.
+expansion to Sovereignty Center, Black Student Union, etc.

 Strategic Objective #5